Aluulu/obsidian-vault/Callum's Vault/Software/Nginx.md

 There are 4 main components to Nginx, these are:
 - Available sites - This is the sites that are ready to be accessed.
 It is stored at `/etc/nginx/sites-available/`.
 - Enabled sites - This is a list of sites that are enabled and publicly available to access.
 It is stored in `/etc/nginx/sites-enabled/`.
-- Site configuration files - This is where the config files for each site is stored.
-Each site is given its own `.conf` file.
-These files allow you to direct traffic based on its request.
+- Site configuration files - This is where global config files are stored so you do not need include configurations individually for each site.
 It is stored in `/etc/nginx/conf.d/`.
 - Webpages - This is where any local webpages are stored and are accessed by Nginx.
 On Debian distributions like Ubuntu, it is typically stored in `/var/www/your-domains-here.co.uk`.

 Nginx creates a user when it is installed called `www-data` or `nginx`.
 It uses these accounts to access the 4 components above so ensure that it has access to these paths if you are having issues.